 Formerly known as the lava heron, this striated heron (Butorides sundevalli) is endemic to the Galapagos Islands.
 The Galapagos striated heron differs from its continental brother because of its hues, sporting a beautiful slate-grey color that allows it to blend in better with the rocky environment of the archipelago.
 This beautiful bird can often be seen moving at a slow pace throughout the rocky beaches during low tides looking for food.
 Visiting the Galapagos is an experience that you will never forget, as it gives you the opportunity to share the islands with its amazing and incredibly fearless wildlife is what makes the experience so extraordinary.
-During your Galapagos adventure, opting for an expedition vessel is the best way to ensure that you will be able to observe the most iconic Galapagos species.
-You will not only want to check off a number of them from your Big15 list, but also other beautiful ones, such as the elegant lava heron.
+During your Galapagos adventure, opting for an expedition vessel is the best way to ensure that you will be able to observe the most iconic species of Galapagos wildlife. but also other beautiful ones, such as the elegant lava heron.
 This bird is sure to capture your gaze with its refined and subtle movements.
 If you are visiting us during the month of October, you are in for a treat, because it’s lava heron nesting season!
 So keep your eyes open, they are not easy to spot!

 Come the breeding season, like many other Galapagos birds – such as frigates with their crimson pouch and blue-footed boobies with their turquoise feet – the male lava heron also puts on its best outfit.
 When it comes to attracting picky females, their otherwise grey beak and feet turn to deep black and bright orange, respectively.
 But the extravagance doesn’t last long!
 They fade back to grey as soon as breeding season is over.